COVID-19 Update for Researchers

 Much of the current research at Black Rock Forest focuses on ecosystem function and advancing fundamental biological knowledge.
 Focal Consortium research goals include predictive understanding of the future of eastern deciduous forests in relation to individual and interacting effects of urbanization on climate change, biodiversity loss, altered chemical cycles, and the spread of invasive species.

 Propose a Study

 Scientists from all institutions are welcome to propose and conduct research at Black Rock Forest, or to use the Forest as one location in larger-scale studies.
-To propose a study, please contact the Consortium’s Executive Director, Dr. William Schuster.
+To propose a study, please contact Research Manager, Kate Terlizzi.
 An official permit must be obtained before conducting any research at the Forest.
 Researchers can now also apply for a small grant up to $6,000 from the Black Rock Forest David Redden Conservation Science Fund.

 The Consortium hosts Research Symposia in odd-numbered years.